pyzkaccess

 qs = zk.table('User').where(group='111').where(group='4', super_authorize=True)

-unread() method returns a new QuerySet containing records that was not read yet.
+QuerySet.unread() method returns a new QuerySet containing only the records that has not been read yet since the last query.

-only_fields() method returns a new QuerySet containing records with only specified fields.
+only_fields() method returns a new QuerySet containing the records with only selected fields.
 Other fields will be set to None.
-Fields in repeated only_fields() calls will be added to fields from previous calls.
+Repeated only_fields() call appends the fields selected in the previous only_fields() calls.

 The following examples will produce identical queries: